lanceberge/org-roam/README.md

-* Braindump
+# Braindump

-  All of my personal notes, organized using [[https://www.orgroam.com/][Org Roam]], an Emacs Org Mode package for note taking
+  All of my personal notes, organized using [Org Roam](https://www.orgroam.com/), an Emacs Org Mode package for note taking

   - Inspired by https://braindump.jethro.dev/

-* Create a New AWS Organization and Account
+# Create a New AWS Organization and Account

   Check root
    Click Actions -> Crete new Organizational Unit